 Instruction to Editor: Please modify subclause 10.2.1.6 as follows:

 At every beacon interval, the AP shall assemble the partial virtual bitmap containing the buffer status per destination for STAs in the PS mode and shall send this out in the TIM field of the Beacon frame.
 At every beacon interval, the APSD-capable AP shall assemble the partial virtual bitmap containing the buffer status of nondelivery-enabled ACs (if there exists at least one nondelivery-enabled AC) per destination for STAs in PS mode and shall send this out in the TIM field of the Beacon frame.
 When all ACs are delivery-enabled, the APSD-capable AP shall assemble the partial virtual bitmap containing the buffer status for all ACs per destination.
 If FMS is enabled, the AP shall include the FMS Descriptor element in every Beacon frame.
 The FMS Descriptor element shall indicate all FMS group addressed frames that the AP buffers.
+An S1G AP should set the value of the Duration field in the (Short) Beacon frame to the estimated time required for all the S1G STAs that are indicated in the TIM elements and/or are allowed to access the first RAW immediately following the (Short) beacon, as specified by the RPS elements, to send the trigger frame or PS-Poll and receive an acknowledgement from the AP.